ChauhanRParth/ChauhanRParth/README.md

 - 🔭 I’m currently working at [Parallax Virtual Arts](https://pvaindia.com/).
-- 🌱 I’m currently learning more about Cybersecurity, iOS Development and Cinematography.
+- 🌱 Experienced Cyber Security Analyst with a demonstrated history of working in Android and iOS Development.
+Budding Cinematographer.
 - 👯 If you want to collaborate contact me on Discord with the tag (nefari0us#1651 or S C I N T I L L A T E D#0123).
 - 💬 Ask me about iOS Dev or any Cybersec related stuff.
-- 🎥 Professional with Adobe Suite and Final Cut Pro X.
+- 🎥 Professional with Adobe Suite and Final Cut Pro.
 - 😄 Pronouns: He/His

  <code><img height="30" src="https://img.shields.io/badge/discord-%237289DA.svg?&style=for-the-badge&logo=discord&logoColor=white"></code>